-Figure 3 compares the input waveforms for a representative single-phase dual switching regulator to the new LTC1628-SYNC 2-phase dual switching regulator.
+Figure 3 compares the input waveforms for a representative single-phase dual switching regulator.
 An actual measurement of the RMS input current under these conditions shows that 2-phase operation dropped the input current from $2.53A{RMS}$ to $1.55A{RMS}$.
-While this is an impressive reduction in itself, remember that the power losses are proportional to $I{RMS}{}^2$, meaning that the actual power wasted is reduced by a factor of 2.66.
+While this is an impressive reduction in itself, remember that the power losses are proportional to I{RMS}^2 , meaning that the actual power wasted is reduced by a factor of 2.66.
 The reduced input ripple voltage also means less power is lost in the input power path, which could include batteries, switches, trace/connector resistances and protection circuitry.
 Improvements in both conducted and radiated EMI also directly accrue as a result of the reduced RMS input current and voltage.

 Figure 3.
 Input Waveforms Comparing Single-Phase (a) and 2-Phase (b) Operation for Dual Switching Regulators Converting 12V to 5V and 3.3V at 3A Each.
-The Reduced Input Ripple with the LTC1628-SYNC 2-Phase Regulator Allows Less Expensive Input Capacitors, Reduces Shielding Requirements for EMI and Improves Efficiency
+The Reduced Input Ripple with the LTC1628 2-Phase Regulator Allows Less Expensive Input Capacitors, Reduces Shielding Requirements for EMI and Improves Efficiency